 4. Get to Know Complementary Colors

 Complementary colors lie opposite each other on the color wheel.
-They create the strongest contrast possible when used in combination with each other.
+They create the strongest contrast possible when used together.

-They cause a visual vibration when near each other and make an image pop.
+They cause a visual vibration when they’re near each other and make an image pop.

 These are a variation of the complementary color scheme.
-Split complementary colors pair a base color with the two colors adjacent to its complementary color.
+Split complementary colors pair a base color with the two colors next to its complementary color.

 A split complementary color scheme produces colors with adequate contrast.
 But they have greater subtlety than complementary colors.

-Analogous colors neighbour each other on the color wheel.
-Analogous schemes like teal, blue and violet flow into one another.
+Analogous colors neighbor each other on the color wheel.
+Analogous schemes like teal, blue, and violet flow into one another.
 They create harmony in an image.

-In a landscape photo, you can use analogous groupings like autumnal reds, vermilion, and oranges or marine greens, teals, and blues.
+You can use analogous groups like autumnal reds, vermilion, and oranges in landscape photos.
+Or you can use marine greens, teals, and blues.
 These create depth and visual resonance.

 7. Try Triad Colors

-Triad colors are any three colors that are spaced three colors apart on the color wheel.
-A selection of red, yellow and blue or orange, purple and green are triad groupings of color.
+Triad colors are any three colors spaced three colors apart on the color wheel.
+A selection of red, yellow, and blue or orange, purple, and green are triad groupings of color.